pantonov/serna-free/README.md

 No warranties of any kind, use this at your own risk.

-Please contact Paul Antonov <apg@metta.cc> for questions regarding using of this software or its parts.
+Please contact Paul Antonov <apg@metta.cc> for questions regarding use of this software or its parts.